 Dr. Graham Ellingsen, Bsc., DVM

 Graham grew up in the prairie setting of Saskatoon, Saskatchewan.
 He graduated from the University of Saskatchewan with a Biology degree before completing his Veterinary degree at Saskatoon’s Western College of Veterinary Medicine in 2015.
 His motivation to be near hills larger than a few meters led him to the Yukon.
 After visiting for numerous summers, he decided to make the move and call Whitehorse home.
-Graham and his dog, Cohen, enjoy the many outdoor activities and opportunities that are offered in the Yukon.
+Graham, his wife Amanda, and their dog Cohen, enjoy the many outdoor activities and opportunities that are offered in the Yukon.
 During the summer months, they can be found hiking, biking, paddling, and camping.
-Winters are filled with cross-country skiing, boarding at Mt.
+Winters are filled with cross-country skiing, snowboarding at Mt.
 Sima, and getting in to the backcountry with his splitboard.